Spontaneous scalarization: Neutron star scalarization

-The quasiperiodic oscillations of the merger remnant were examined by \textcite{Shibata:2013pra} showing a clear distinction compared to the \gr case.
-Such oscillations were studied in a series of papers in \gr (see e.g. \textcite{Bauswein:2011tp,Bauswein:2012ya,Hotokezaka:2013iia,Bauswein:2014qla,Takami:2014zpa,Clark:2014wua,Takami:2014tva,Rezzolla:2016nxn,Maione:2016zqz}) mainly as a tool to determine the nuclear matter \EOS from the post-merger GW signal.
+The quasiperiodic oscillations of the merger remnant were examined by \textcite{Shibata:2013pra}, showing a clear distinction compared to the \gr case.
+Such oscillations were studied in a series of papers in \gr (see e.g. \textcite{Bauswein:2011tp,Bauswein:2012ya,Hotokezaka:2013iia,Bauswein:2014qla,Takami:2014zpa,Clark:2014wua,Takami:2014tva,Rezzolla:2016nxn,Maione:2016zqz}), mainly as a tool to determine the nuclear matter \EOS from the postmerger GW signal.
 The observed differences with the scalarized case can potentially be used to discriminate between \gr and modified gravity theories.
-This is specially the case, because scalarized merger remnants are produced only if specific initial conditions, related to the mass of the merging compact objects and the specifics of the \EOS, are met~\cite{Shibata:2013pra}.
+This is especially the case because scalarized merger remnants are produced only if specific initial conditions related to the mass of the merging compact objects and the specifics of the \EOS are met~\cite{Shibata:2013pra}.

-\textcite{Taniguchi:2014fqa} took a different approach, where quasi-equilibrium sequences of binary \ns{s} at different time instants were calculated instead of performing time evolution.
-This approach is well known in \gr~\cite{Gourgoulhon:2000nn,Taniguchi:2003hx,Taniguchi:2010kj}, and it is assumed that the characteristic time of the system to settle to an equilibrium is much smaller than the inspiral time scale.
+\textcite{Taniguchi:2014fqa} took a different approach in which they calculated quasiequilibrium sequences of binary \ns{s} at different time instants instead of performing time evolution.
+This approach is well known in \gr~\cite{Gourgoulhon:2000nn,Taniguchi:2003hx,Taniguchi:2010kj}, and it is assumed that the characteristic time of the system to settle to equilibrium is much smaller than the inspiral timescale.
 This is supposed to give a relatively accurate picture of the binary evolution even close to the merger.
 The results are in agreement with \textcite{Shibata:2013pra}, while the small deviations relative to~\textcite{Barausse:2012da} are probably due to the fact that \gr initial data were used in the latter. \textcite{Taniguchi:2014fqa} showed that the absolute value of the binary binding energy is smaller than in \gr.
-In addition, the \gw cycles prior to the merger were significantly reduced compared to pure \gr once scalarization kicks in, and the effect is considerably stronger compared to the one due to tidal interactions.
+In addition, the \gw cycles prior to the merger were significantly reduced compared to pure \gr once scalarization kicks in, and the effect is considerably stronger than the one due to tidal interactions.